Lifesaving tips that can turn you into a hero

 Bystanders trained in first aid can mean the difference between life and death.
 Many emergency procedures started by trained individuals have saved the lives of many victims.
 And, conversely, many more could have been saved if immediate care had been available.

 Becoming a bystander who makes a difference is simple: Learn first aid.
 If you’re interested in learning CPR, we offer classes at Bingham Memorial Hospital (BMH).
-If you sign up for a course, you can use your hands to save a life instead of wringing them.
+If you sign up for a course, you can use your hands to save a life.
 Meanwhile, here are answers to some of the most common first-aid questions.

 What’s the first thing I should do in an emergency?